 With respect to the coverage facts label, the final regulations initially included two coverage examples: one for maternity care and one for Type 2 diabetes.
 For plan years beginning on or after January 1, 2017, a third coverage example was added: a simple fracture requiring an emergency room visit.
 The purpose of the coverage examples is to show how claims for specific benefits would be processed so that a participant can see an estimate of cost-sharing and payment.
 See under the Resources section below for links to the coverage examples.
+Separately, the Consolidated Appropriations Act of 2021 (CAA 2021) includes other plan requirements regarding the availability of participant cost-sharing tools.
+For more information about these requirements, see the NFP publication Transparency and CAA 2021 Obligations of Group Health Plans.

-SBC APPEARANCE, FORM AND LANGUAGE
+SBC APPEARANCE, FORM, AND LANGUAGE

-In addition to the strict content requirements, SBCs must also meet strict requirements with respect to their appearance, form, manner and language.
+In addition to the strict content requirements, SBCs must also meet strict requirements with respect to their appearance, form, manner, and language.
 Specifically, they must be printed in 12-point or larger font and must be limited to four double-sided pages.
 They must be presented in a uniform format and use terminology understandable by the average enrollee.
-Plan administrators and insurers are encouraged (although not required) to use the model SBCs provided by the DOL to satisfy the requirements.
+Plan administrators and insurers are encouraged (although not required) to use the DOL's model SBC to satisfy the requirements.

 With respect to language, the SBC must be provided in a "culturally and linguistically appropriate" manner, similar to the ACA rules for group health plan claims and appeals communications.
-Generally, the plan must disclose the availability of language services and provide written translation of an SBC for certain counties that have been identified by the US Census Bureau as having a concentration of at least 10 percent of the population who speak the same non-English language.
-The county list is meant to be updated annually by HHS (see link in the Resources section below; in the absence of annual updates, employers can rely on the most recently published list).
-HHS will make available written translations of the SBC template, sample language and uniform glossary in Spanish, Tagalog, Chinese and Navajo.
+Generally, the plan must disclose the availability of language services and provide written translation of an SBC for certain counties that have been identified by the US Census Bureau as having a concentration of at least 10% of the population who speak the same non-English language.
+The county list is meant to be updated annually by HHS; in the absence of annual updates, employers can rely on the most recently published list.
+HHS will make available written translations of the SBC template, sample language, and uniform glossary in Spanish, Tagalog, Chinese, and Navajo.